IMSBCompBio/Halfpipe/README.md

 In general, we advise to only work with absolute instead of relative paths!

 The parameter `samples` defines the path to the sample-sheet (TSV format required!) which lists the corresponding fastq(.gz)-files.
-You can view sample sheets in the `docs` folder, namely `docs/mocksamplesheet_singleend.tsv` and `docs/mocksamplesheet_pairedend.tsv`.
-Column 1 (and 2, in the case of paired-end data) defines the path to the fastq(.gz) samples, while the last two columns define the measurement time in minutes and a descriptive name for the sample for later readability.
+You can view examplary sample sheets in the `docs` folder, namely `docs/mocksamplesheet_singleend_onecompartment.tsv`, `docs/mocksamplesheet_singleend_twocompartment.tsv`, `docs/mocksamplesheet_pairedend_onecompartment.tsv`, and `docs/mocksamplesheet_pairedend_twocompartment.tsv`.
+Column 1 (and 2, in the case of paired-end data) defines the path to the fastq(.gz) samples, while the columns define the measurement time in minutes, a descriptive sample name for readability, and information about the respective compartment of the two-compartment model (either "nucleus" or "cytosol", specify nuclear samples first).

-The parameter “bed” specifies the path to the BED file containing genomically coordinated, annotated 3'UTRs.
+The parameter `bed` specifies the path to the BED file containing genomically coordinated, annotated 3'UTRs.
 Such a file can be downloaded from the [UCSC Table Browser](https://genome.ucsc.edu/cgi-bin/hgTables).

-The parameter “Refgenome” defines the path to the fasta file of the reference genome.
+The parameter `refgenome` defines the path to the fasta file of the reference genome.
 Please use the [RefSeq](https://www.ncbi.nlm.nih.gov/refseq/) genome fasta for GRCh38.

 The parameter `snps` defines the path to the SNP annotation file in VCF format.
 You can download this file from the [NCBI SNPdb](https://www.ncbi.nlm.nih.gov/snp/) database.